mklemm/jaxb-delegate-plugin/README.md

 ### *2.3.0*
 - Modified syntax for class references and added possible references to XSD

+### *2.5.0*
+- Dropped support for Java versions earlier than 9
+- Added support for Java 13
+- Binaries are built with Java 13 by default now
+- JAXB Version increase to 2.3.2
+- Added support for nullability annotations, see "delegate.xsd", complexType "nullability-annotations"

 ## Motivation
 Usually, classes generated with XJC are more or less pure data structures.
 Any business logic,